CyberFreak is an electronics engineer with a crush on new technologies, IT, software and hardware.

-A multimeter is a portable electronic instrument with relatively small size and weight, which combines multi-range voltage, current and resistance meter.
-Most units available in the market go a step beyond those measurements, by adding transistor and diode tester, continuity tester, thermometer and capacitance meter, though units with the latter abilities cost more and tend to be less reliable than a specialized instrument for the same purpose.
+A multimeter is a portable electronic instrument with a relatively small size and weight, which combines multi-range voltage, current, and resistance meters.
+Most units available in the market go a step beyond those measurements by adding transistor and diode tester, continuity tester, thermometer, and capacitance meter.
+However, units with the latter abilities cost more and tend to be less reliable than a specialized instrument for the same purpose.

 An electronic multimeter is the very first instrument an electronics engineer will have to buy, even before buying soldering tools such as iron, solder, and boards.
 It is a much-needed instrument for everyone who deals with projects which involve electricity because it can measure most characteristics of the circuit, such as voltage, current, resistance, while at the same time it can be used to troubleshoot damaged, burned, or failing electronic equipment and parts.